The largest organ in the human body is the skin. It is composed of three layers and is a live, breathing organism.

 Skin Types Versus Skin Conditions

-Skin conditions are developped overtime based on factors such as age, changes in hormones, weather exposure, and genetics.
+Skin conditions are developed overtime based on factors such as age, changes in hormones, weather exposure, and genetics.

 The most common skin conditions are: